Virginia Professional Wildlife Removal Services, LLC.

 (3) The pupil of pit vipers is vertically elliptical (egg-shaped).
 In very bright light, the pupil may be almost a vertical line, due to extreme contraction to shut out light.
 The pupil of nonpoisonous snakes in our area is perfectly round.

 Did you know that the Eastern Rat Snake, the most common snake in Virginia, will often times flatten its head making it appear triangular shaped so that it resembles a venomous snake?
 They will also “rattle” their tail in dry leaves so people will think they have come across a rattlesnake.
 The ratsnake which most people call a black snake doesn’t make snake identification easy for non snake experts.
-When young, these snakes have a color and pattern that can easily be mistaken as a copperhead.
+When young, these snakes have a color and pattern that can easily be mistaken as an Eastern Copperhead Snake.

 Is It A Copperhead Snake?